Universal Outlier Hypothesis Testing: Optimal Test for One Outlier When Only Is Known

 where $\mathbb{P}_2$ is the distribution \tdblue{under the hypothesis} with $S_{2}$ being the outliers.
 Since $\epsilon$ is independent of $\{\mu_{j}\}_{j \in S_{2} \setminus S_{1}}$, we can pick $\{\mu_{j}\}_{j \in S_{2} \setminus S_{1}}$ to be such that $\sum\limits_{j \in S_{2}\setminus S_{1}}D\left( \mu_{j} \| \pi \right) < \frac{\epsilon}{2}.$ It now follows from the definition of $E$, (\ref{PfProp2-2}) and Lemma \ref{lm-1} that

 \tdblue{which establishes the assertion.}

-\subsection{Optimal Test for One Outlier When Only $\mu$ Is Known}
+\section{Optimal Test for One Outlier When Only $\mu$ Is Known}

 Now we address the issue raised in Remark \ref{rmk-1}.
-In particular, when only $\mu$ is known, instead of using the corresponding version of the test proposed in Section \ref{sec-UOHT-exactone-test}, we adopt \tdblue{the following test $\tilde{\delta}$: \tdbblue{ } where $\gamma_{i}$, denotes the empirical distribution of $\by^{(i)}, i=1, \ldots, M,$ and the ties in (\ref{eqn-scddetector}) are broken arbitrarily. }
+In particular, when only $\mu$ is known, instead of using the corresponding version of the GL test in Section \ref{sec-UOHT-exactone-test}, we adopt the following test $\tilde{\delta}$: